breathe/NotebookScripter/README.md

 })
 ```

 In this case -- the value of `a_useful_mode_switch` selects idiot mode and the notebook prints: `Hello Flat Earthers`.
-But how -- if the notebook is still useable interactively, then it must mean that `some_useful_parameter` needs to be defined prior to being used and this would make our externally supplied value useless (as it would be re-defined within the notebook prior to having any useful effect). `run_notebook` defines a simple convention to allow identifying which parameters of the notebook are intended to be supplied by an external caller.
+But how -- if the notebook is still useable interactively, then it must mean that `a_useful_mode_switch` needs to be defined prior to being used and this would make our externally supplied value useless since they would be re-defined within the notebook prior to having any useful effect. `run_notebook` defines a simple convention to allow identifying which parameters of the notebook are intended to be supplied by an external caller.
 The convention is that `run_notebook` will only execute cells that _DO_NOT_ contain a cell metadata value like the following:

 ```json
     "NotebookScripter": "skip_cell"